taiseen/react_context_api_book_list/README.md

-# React Multiple Context
+# Book List | React App

-## Use multiple context in a single component under the component tree.
+## Focus on using context the the component tree.

 ## Topic of Focus:
 - Wrap up all components by the Context Provider Components